✅ What Is Pork Bone Hangover Soup (뼈해장국 / Ppyeo Haejangguk) ?

 ✅ How It’s Usually Eaten

-When served, you’ll typically receive:
+When served, you will typically receive:

 - Rice on the side

-- A small dipping sauce (often mustard- or wasabi-based)
+- A small dipping sauce, often mustard- or wasabi-based

 Here’s the common way locals eat it:

 The dipping sauce adds a sharp kick that balances the rich broth.
+If the soup feels too strong or heavy at first, eating it with rice makes it much easier to enjoy.

 ✅ Why It’s Popular